couchbase/query/docs/n1ql-select.md

 encoding of the value.
 The exact size is implementation-dependent.
 Always returns an integer, and never MISSING or NULL; returns 0 for MISSING.

+__POLY\_LENGTH(expr)__ - length of the value after evaluating the expression.
+The exact meaning of length depends on the type of the
+value:

+* MISSING - MISSING
+* NULL - NULL
+* string - the length of the string
+* array - the number of elements in the array
+* object - the number of key/value pairs in the object
+* any other value - NULL

 ### Comparison functions